No occurrence obstructions in geometric complexity theory: Introduction

 The natural model of computation to study this question is the one of straight-line programs (or arithmetic circuits), which perform arithmetic operations $+,-,*$ in the polynomial ring, starting with the variables $X_{ij}$ and complex constants.
 Efficient means that the number of arithmetic operations is bounded by a polynomial in $n$.
 The permanent arises in combinatorics and physics as a generating function.
 Its relevance for complexity theory derives from Valiant's discovery~\cite{Val:79a,Val:79} that the evaluation of the permanent is a complete problem for the complexity class $\VNP$ (and also for the class $\sP$ in the model of Turing machines); see \cite{buer:00-3,mapo:08} for more information.

 The {\em determinant}

 is known to have an efficient algorithm.
-Its evaluation is complete for the complexity class $\VPs$; cf.~\cite{Val:79a,toda:92}.
+Its evaluation is complete for the complexity class $\VPs$; see~\cite{Val:79a,toda:92}.
 From the definition it is clear that $\VPs\subseteq \VNP$ and proving the separation $\VPs\ne\VNP$ is the flagship problem in algebraic complexity theory.
-It can be seen as an ``easier'' version of the famous $\mathsf{P}\ne\mathsf{NP}$ problem; cf.~\cite{buerg:00}.
+It can be seen as an ``easier'' version of the famous $\mathsf{P}\ne\mathsf{NP}$ problem; see~\cite{buerg:00}.

 The conjecture $\VPs\ne\VNP$ can be restated without any reference to complexity classes by directly comparing permanents and determinants.
 The {\em determinantal complexity} $\dc(f)$ of a polynomial $f\in\C[X_1,\ldots,X_N]$ is defined as the smallest nonnegative integer $n\in\N$ such that $f$ can be written as a determinant of an $n$ by $n$ matrix whose entries are affine linear forms in the variables~$X_i$.
-It is known~\cite{Val:79a} that $\dc(f) \le s+1$ if $f$ if has a formula of size~$s$.
-Valiant~\cite{Val:79a,vali:82} and Toda~\cite{toda:92} proved that $\VPs\ne\VNP$ is equivalent to the following conjecture.
+Valiant~\cite{Val:79a} proved that the determinant is computationally universal in the sense that $\dc(f) \le n$ if $f$ can be written as an arithmetic expression involving less than $n$ operations $+,-,*$.
+Moreover, Valiant~\cite{Val:79a,vali:82} and Toda~\cite{toda:92} proved that $\VPs\ne\VNP$ is equivalent to the following conjecture.

 \begin{conjecture}[Valiant 1979] The determinantal complexity $\dc(\per_n)$ grows superpolynomially in~$n$. \end{conjecture}

 It is known~\cite{grenet:11} that $\dc(\per_n) \le 2^n -1$.
 Finding lower bounds on $\dc(\per_n)$ is an active area of research \cite{mignon-ressayre:04,cai:2010,lamare:13,hu-ik:14,al-bo-ve:15,yabe:15}, but the best known lower bounds are only $\Omega(n^2)$.